six-two/mkdocs-placeholder-plugin/docs/themes.md

 Other themes will likely work too.
 If they do not, feel free to fix it (the relevant files are `src/mkdocs_placeholder_plugin/mkdocs/style.py` and maybe `src/mkdocs_placeholder_plugin/generic/generic_style.py`) and submit a [pull request](https://github.com/six-two/mkdocs-placeholder-plugin/pulls).

+!!! warning "Material's Instant Loading"
+    The instant loading feature of the material theme may cause this plugin to malfunction.